chaiguolong/.vim/bundle/YouCompleteMe/README.md

 - an [OmniSharp-Roslyn][]-based completion engine for C#,
 - a [Gopls][]-based completion engine for Go,
 - a [TSServer][]-based completion engine for JavaScript and TypeScript,
-- a [rls][]-based completion engine for Rust,
+- a [rust-analyzer][]-based completion engine for Rust,
 - a [jdt.ls][]-based completion engine for Java.
 - a [generic Language Server Protocol implementation for any language](#plugging-an-arbitrary-lsp-server)
-- and an omnifunc-based completer that uses data from Vim's omnicomplete system to provide semantic completions for many other languages (Ruby, PHP etc.).
+- and an omnifunc-based completer that uses data from Vim's omnicomplete system to provide semantic completions for many other languages (Ruby, PHP, etc.).

 ![YouCompleteMe GIF completion demo](https://i.imgur.com/0OP4ood.gif)

-Here's an explanation of what happens in the last GIF demo above.
+Here's an explanation of what happened in the last GIF demo above.

 First, realize that **no keyboard shortcuts had to be pressed** to get the list of completion candidates at any point in the demo.
 The user just types and the